-The Company faces the exploration, development and production risks of the oil and gas industry.
+The Company faces the appraisal, development and production risks of the oil and gas industry.
 The business relies on extensive engineering, geological and geophysical judgements.

 As activities on the Block have grown and generated actual data and experience we have used this knowledge to reduce these risks.
-The Block has over 70 wells drilled to date and over 58 bearing hydrocarbons.
 There has been a decline in the number of wells failing to find hydrocarbons through the knowledge gained from almost complete 3D seismic coverage of the SGL and DOC areas built up over recent years and the analysis of drilling results from our substantial well inventory.
 We shall continue to de-risk this area of our operations but the risk of a dry hole will never reach zero.
 The risk of mechanical issues or well construction failing remains.
 However with greater standardization of well design and repetition of activities this has reduced.

 We currently depend on one customer for the sale of gas and substantially all of our revenues.
+Discussions are on-going to find new customers.

 The Gas Sales and Purchase Agreement (GSPA) signed with GAIL contains Take or Pay provisions.
 We have actual experience of these provisions working and providing us with certainty of income.
 GAIL has significant financial resources and maintains the strongest credit ratings providing comfort in meeting any obligations under our Agreement.
 Our gas is purchased at our Field and shipped via a GAIL owned pipeline to the power plant.
 The pipeline is purpose built and operating well within its design specification.
-The power plant will have a series of turbines reducing the risk of total shut-down.
-Already wells and infra-structure have been put in place for our subsequent sales expansion giving us idle capacity which could be used in the event of production problems.